element36-io/ebics-java-service/HOWTO.md

 Daily statements can only be retrieved once - then you get an error if you request again.
 This Ebics "error" sticks, until you have a new transaction on your accounts.

+### ERROR - Command not supported

+Not all banks support the full set of commands, or you need to configure a differnt command to retrieve your daily statement.
+For example your bank does not support Zipping the daily statements (Z53 vs C53) - please see [`OrderType.java`](https://github.com/element36-io/ebics-java-client/blob/master/src/main/java/org/kopi/ebics/session/OrderType.java) for supported commands and compare that with the list of supported commands of your bank.